maxtyson123/MaxOS/docs/Notes.md

 - - Next 2 bytes: EtherType (Indicate the protocol)
 - - Next 46 - 1000 bytes: Data (Payload)
 - - Last 4 bytes: Checksum (CRC)
-- From this data the handler can then interpret the data e.g. discard if the MAC adress isnt for this device or pass the data to the ARP handler if the EtherType is 0x0806 etc.
+- From this data the handler can then interpret the data e.g. discard if the MAC address isn't for this device or pass the data to the ARP handler if the EtherType is 0x0806 etc.
 <!-- TOC --><a name="address-resolution-protocol"></a>
 ### Address Resolution Protocol
 See also [Wikipedia - ARP](https://en.wikipedia.org/wiki/Address_Resolution_Protocol)